Adroiti/docs-for-code-review-tools/Govet-shadow.md

-Pattern: Variables that may have been unintentionally shadowed
+Pattern: Use of shadowed variable

 Issue: -